Frozen Chocolate Crêpes

 - 6 egg yolks

-- Using blender (not food processor), combine first seven ingredients and mix on low speed till just combined.
-Allow batter to rest, covered, for one hour.
+- Using a blender (not a food processor), combine the first seven ingredients and mix at low speed till just combined.
+Allow batter to rest, covered, for one hour. ½¼

-- To make creme anglaise, combine yolks and sugar in small bowl.
-Cut vanilla bean in half lengthwise, and with a small knife scrape the seeds into the egg mixture, reserving pod.
-Beat till light and fluffy.
-Pour half and half and vanilla pod into a saucepan.
-Bring to boil, then remove pod.
-Pouring very slowly, while beating constantly, drizzle the hot half and half into the egg mixture.
-Return to saucepan and cook over low heat till mixture thickens, about 20 minutes.
+- Pouring very slowly, while beating constantly, drizzle the hot half and half into the egg mixture.
+Return to saucepan and cook over low heat till mixture thickens about 20 minutes.
 Serve warm with crepes.

-- To make mousse, combine chocolate, vanilla and salt in blender or food processor.
-Mix about 30 seconds.
+- To make the mousse, combine chocolate, vanilla, and salt in a blender or food processor.
+Mix for about 30 seconds.

 - Bring cream to a boil.
 While still very hot, add to blender and continue processing till chocolate is completely melted.
 Add egg yolks and blend for an additional 5 seconds.
 Transfer to bowl and cool.

 Make the mousse first so it has time to thicken up in the refrigerator.

 If you don't want to make creme Anglaise, you can substitute melted, premium vanilla ice cream.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 872Total Fat: 59gSaturated Fat: 34gTrans Fat: 1gUnsaturated Fat: 22gCholesterol: 471mgSodium: 171mgCarbohydrates: 79gFiber: 4gSugar: 61gProtein: 15g